ajakef/gemlog/demo/README.md

 Then, follow the gemlog installation procedure [here](https://github.com/ajakef/gemlog/blob/master/README).
 Note that the resulting conda environment includes relevant packages like obspy and pandas.

 ### Getting Started
-First, download the zip file containing the inputs for this demonstration from [this site](https://github.com/ajakef/gemlog/blob/master/demo/demo.zip).
+First, download the zip file in the list of files above; this contains the inputs for this demonstration.
 Move the file to some convenient folder, unzip it, and cd into the project folder.

 Notice the structure of this project folder.
 It includes a “raw” folder where the gem data files go.
 You don't have to use the folder name “raw”--or even have a separate folder for the raw data files--but all the default settings assume you're doing it this way.
 ```